87andrewh/WeirdAntiCheatIdeas/README.md

 ### Career:
 - How to ramp up quickly and sustainably
-- Where to start working?
-Indie devs, studios, publishers, third-party solutions, cheaters?
 - How to decide between offers?
-  - Potential to learn
+  - Potential to learn and network
-  - Potential to make an impact
+  - Potential to make an impact (freedom, development resources, open-sourcing)
-  - Potential to make connections
-  - Open-source spirit!
 - Turn down a good offer for a chance of a better offer?
 Uncertainty of appraisal, expected utility

 ### Misc: